licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 ## Review of state management with Flux

-Compared with Redux, in Flux, getting one state managed is almost the same except that a store in Flux is equivalent of a reducer and its selectors in Redux.
-But, stores and their actions are kept high-coupling and sometimes constitue circular dependency, while the modularity issue that a module can't have multiple instances with independent states exists unless extra cost is paid to avoid singletons of stores and the dispatcher, which indicates the cons of Redux and RTK are inherited from Flux.
-With this finding, let me looks into the 2 cons a bit closely.
+Compared with Redux, in Flux, getting one state managed is almost the same except that a store in Flux is equivalent of a reducer and its selectors in Redux, which is a store in Flux does both states changing and data deriving.
+But, stores and their actions are kept high-coupling and sometimes constitue circular dependency, and the modularity issue that a module can't have multiple instances with independent states exists unless extra cost is paid to avoid singletons of stores and the dispatcher.
+As [Redux is evolved from Flux](https://www.youtube.com/watch?v=xsSnOQynTHs) and they have the same 2 cons, does that mean the 2 cons are intrinsic characters of reducer-like solutions?
+With this question, let me take a look a bit closely.

-About high coupling, it's actually caused by how a reducer-like solution makes use of the concept of reduce function.
-When a reducer-like solution treats a reducer as a binary operator that processes more than one kind of actions for changing a state, the reducer would be high-coupling with its actions.
-But, it's arguable that this is the only way of designing a reducer-like solution.
-So, high coupling is not a basic character of reducer-like solutions.
-Instead, as Redux family members are all designed in this way, it's a basic character of Redux family.
+About high coupling, is a reducer necessarily high-coupling with its actions?
+What if a reducer processing multiple kinds of actions can be split into multiple reducers processing only one kind of actions?
+Then, action functions become no longer needed and high coupling disappears.
+A potential challenge may be how to get multiple states changed with a reducer handling only one kind of actions, but I don't think it's not resolveable.
+This assumption indicates, only when a reducer-like solution treats a reducer as a binary operator that processes more than one kind of actions, the reducer would be high-coupling with its actions.
+As all Redux faimly members are designed in this way but some other ways are still possible, high coupling is only an intrinsic character of Redux family but not that of reducer-like solutions.

-About the modularity issue, it's basically caused by how a reducer-like solution organizes the scopes of states by default.
-When a reducer-like solution treats states as app-specific ones by default, the modularity issue comes.
-But, it's completely doable to get a reducer-like solution to rethink of the scopes of states and treats states as module-specific ones by default.
-So, the modularity issue is not a basic character of reducer-like solutions, either.
-Also, as `useReducer` in Redux family only treats states as component-specific one by default, it's not a basic character of Redux family.
-Instead, it's a basic character of Flux-like solutions.
+About the modularity issue, are states necessarily organized as app-wide ones by default?
+What if states are organized as module-wide ones by default or there is support to organize states as module-wide ones at low cost?
+Then, the modularity issue is gone.
+This assumption indicates, only when a reducer-like solution organizes states as app-wide ones by default and doesn't provide support or module-wide ones, the modularity issue comes.
+As all Flux-like solutions are designed in this way but some Redux family member like `useReducer` are not, the modularity issue is only an intrinsic character of Flux-like solutions but not that of either Redux family or reducer-like solutions.

 ## Example module built with `useReducer`

 Next, to continue getting a full picture of Redux family, let me check out the React's built-in hook `useReducer`.
-Because `useReducer` is evolved from both Flux and Redux but born after Redux, I would like to regard it as Redux's nephew.
+Because `useReducer` is evolved from both Flux and Redux but was born after Redux, I would like to regard it as Redux's nephew.

 Again, the React app is initialized with `create-react-app --template typescript`, `src/App.tsx` is cleared for later use, unused files are removed, the package of time helpers is installed: